Kappaccinoh/webscraping/README.md

 scraper.py - driver of the downloading process (done) AIChecker.py - yolov10 to look through each image? if identified human/other non-food lable then discard, else keep

+PHOTO REQUIREMENTS
+- 100x100 minimum
+- no collage
+- no people

 TODO
 1. AIChecker.py